reportportal/agent-js-playwright/README.md

 ```
 ## Reporting

+When organizing tests, specify titles for `test.describe` blocks, as this is necessary to build the correct structure of reports.

+It is also required to specify playwright project names in `playwright.config.ts` when running the same tests in different playwright projects.

 ### Attachments

 Attachments can be easily added during test run via `testInfo.attachments` according to the Playwright [docs](https://playwright.dev/docs/api/class-testinfo#test-info-attachments).